1031 exchange rules: What you need to know for 2024

 Capital gains tax and depreciation recapture tax can take a big bite out of your profits when you sell rental property.
 But believe it or not, the tax code in the U.S. offers real estate investors a completely legal way to defer paying tax on the capital gain from an investment property.

-In this article we’ll take an in-depth look at 1031 exchange rules and explain how you may be able to keep all of your sales profits instead of sharing with the IRS.
+In this article we’ll take an in-depth look at 1031 exchange rules and explain how you may be able to keep all of your sales profits instead of having to pay a large portion of it in taxes to the IRS.

 What is a 1031 exchange?